tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/SDK 下载/发布日志（Web）_intl_en.md

 **New features**

-- Added the [client.startPublishCDNStream](https://web.sdk.qcloud.com/trtc/webrtc/doc/zh-cn/Client.html#startPublishCDNStream) API for pushing streams to the CDN of Tencent Cloud or a third-party vendor.
+- Added the [client.startPublishCDNStream](https://web.sdk.qcloud.com/trtc/webrtc/doc/zh-cn/Client.html#startPublishCDNStream) API for publishing streams to the CDN of Tencent Cloud or a third-party vendor.
-- Added the [client.stopPublishCDNStream](https://web.sdk.qcloud.com/trtc/webrtc/doc/zh-cn/Client.html#stopPublishCDNStream) API for stopping pushing streams to the CDN of Tencent Cloud or a third-party vendor.
+- Added the [client.stopPublishCDNStream](https://web.sdk.qcloud.com/trtc/webrtc/doc/zh-cn/Client.html#stopPublishCDNStream) API for stopping publishing streams to the CDN of Tencent Cloud or a third-party vendor.

 **Improvements**